da248/where2go/README.md

 ### 2) EDA

 Exploratory data analysis and data cleaning have been performed with ipython notebook.
 Wikivoyage and NYT data were loaded, cleaned, pickled out as input format for word2vec, which is list of sentences where sentences are represented as list of words.
-Also, global NOAA weather data have been downloaded but it was found with EDA that it left out major parts of the world.
-Thus, more research has to be done to incorporate the weather data to the project.
+Also, global NOAA weather data have been downloaded but later have been determined that it leaves out major parts of the world.
+Thus, more data has to be collected to incorporate the weather to the project.

 ### 3) Model

 Where2go is based on a model created at Google called word2vec.
 Word2vec is a neural network with 1 hidden layer that has continuous bag of words (CBOW) or skip-grams implementation.
 Where2go uses the version that uses skip-grams and hierarchical softmax for optimization.

-On the high level, word2vec tries to train the neural network to paramatize an model that can predict the surrounding words for every word on the corpus.
+On the high level, word2vec tries to train the neural network to paramatize a model that can predict the surrounding words for every word on the corpus.
 The predictions are then used to backpropogate and optimize the parameters to make words with similar contexts to be closer together, while being further away from words that have different contexts.
 The input-hidden layer weighting matrix, which is also the vector representation of words, is then used to gain insight into the meaning/similarity of words.

 In my where2go_model.py file, I implemented gensim's word2vec model and wrote functions to vectorize user search queries and functions to filter the recommendations to actual geolocations and output destinations in geojson format.